denisrosset/metal/README.md

 }
 ```

-No allocation is ever performed here.
+No allocation is ever performed after the initialization of `set`.